Dimi123456789/WorldEditPrivate/SE202425/Milestone3/MergedDocReviewLogBook.md

 Sequence Diagram made by João Nascimento and Reviewed by João Rivera:

-Scenario Based Testing made by João Nascimento and Reviewed by João Rivera:
+Scenario Based Testing made by João Nascimento and Reviewed by Gonçalo Cascais: Everything looks fine.

-Tour Report made by João Nascimento and Reviewed by João Rivera:
+Tour Report made by João Nascimento and Reviewed by Gonçalo Cascais: All correct.
 **//schem search <search_term>**

 Use case text made by João Nascimento and Reviewed by João Rivera: